 While the public reaction to Guigui's film is undoubtedly tied up with these struggles over how 9/11 should be represented, the blanket obloquy directed against the movie surely also has a lot to do with Charlie Sheen's earlier, apparently unforgivable involvement in the 9/11 truth movement.
 Indeed, while we still don't know very much about how the event of 9/11 really happened, to express doubts about the official 9/11 story, even today, is to court lasting derision.
 The jokes about 9/11 'truthers' never stop - and challenges to the received narrative of 9/11 tend to be regarded as a ludicrous outgrowth of the Internet's degraded digital free-for-all.
 As Mark Renton (Ewan McGregor) puts it in his ironic diatribe in the recent Trainspotting sequel, "Choose rape jokes, slut-shaming, revenge porn and an endless tide of depressing misogyny.
 Choose 9/11 never happened, and if it did, it was the Jews".

 Liberals and leftists have tended to be even more disparaging of the 9/11 truth/justice movement than conservatives.
-Noam Chomsky's response to a question about the authorship of 9/11 was, infamously, 'who cares'?
+Noam Chomsky's response to a question about the authorship of 9/11 was, infamously, "who cares"?
 I am not the first to point out that this was a strange thing for the world's foremost critic of US foreign policy to say about the biggest terrorist attack on American soil or that that the families and friends of those who were murdered on 9/11 might just have a passing interest in whether their loved ones were killed by Muslim terrorists or by 'their own' government.
 And does Chomsky really believe that nobody in the US will 'care' if 9/11 were revealed to be, say, an 'inside job'?
-After all, he himself has pointed out that such a revelation would destroy the Republican party forever and would result in 'firing squads'.
+After all, he himself points out that such a revelation would destroy the Republican party forever and would result in "firing squads".